fgsfdsfgs/vitaXash3D/README.md

   * skybox textures render as the "missing texture" texture;
   * dynamic lights cause artifacts in lightmaps, esp. if the dlight hits a transparent surface;
   * model lighting is somewhat broken: there's no normals or glShadeModel;
+  * if the engine fails to load a texture for a decal or sprite it will infinitely retry loading it, lagging the game to hell;
+  * some translucent textures render as opaque;
   * translucent HUD elements have "holes" in places with high color intensity;
-  * particles, tracers and some beams don't render at all or (in case of some tracers) point towards origin;
+  * some particles and tracers don't render at all or (in case of MP5 tracers) point towards origin;
   * func_breakable gibs either don't render or don't spawn at all (HLSDK related?);
   * guns produce no bullet impact decals, sparks, brass or tracers (HLSDK related?);
   * BMP menu elements (`gfx/shell/btns_main.bmp` & co in WON HL's `pak0.pak` or in the unpatched `extras.pak`) don't render at all, so they're disabled for now;